COVID SAFETY TIPS WHILE VISITING NAPA VALLEY

 Napa County has moved to Orange Tier, which is less restrictive than the Red Tier.
 Please be advised that everyone is still expected to practice the following safety measures:

 Masks are required in all public places (indoors and outdoors)

 Call in advance to confirm if a business is open, the operating hours, and any special requirements

 STATUS ON WHO IS OPEN / CLOSED

-Many businesses are currently closed or operating with modifications.
+Many businesses are operating again, with modifications.
 See below for specific details.

 Napa Valley Wineries, Tasting Rooms